google/flexbox-layout/RecyclerView.md

 ```

 ## Backward-imcompatible changes from the 0.2.x versions
-`FlexboxLayout` can still be used as the same way, but there are some backward-imcompatible
+`FlexboxLayout` can still be used as the same way, but there are some backward-incompatible
 changes introduced.

 * Now Flexbox specific constants are now defined in each individual class such as: